arthur-ai/bench/docs/source/add_scorer_config.md

 # Add Scorer Configurations

+Many scorers included in the Bench package have optional parameters that provide flexibility for users to match scorers with their use case.
+Please visit our [SDK documentation](https://bench.readthedocs.io/en/latest/sdk/arthur_bench.scoring.html) to view the optional configurations avaiable for each scorer.

-In the quickstart, we showed how to use the `exact_match` scorer.
+As an example, in the quickstart, we showed how to use the `exact_match` scorer.
 By default, the `exact_match` scorer is case sensitive.
 This means, the scorer returns the value of `1.0` only when the candidate output matches the content and the capitalization of the reference output.

 If we want to ignore capitalization differences, we can add a configuration to the `exact_match` scorer.